-The Betty Bloomer Ford Cancer Rehabilitation Program works with you to manage the impact of your cancer and its treatment, whether you’re in our inpatient program or are receiving therapy through our outpatient or home or community programs.
-Your customized plan of care will include education, exercises, therapeutic techniques and other resources to help you live as fully as possible.
+Our program works with you to manage the effects of your cancer and its treatment, whether you’re in our inpatient program or are receiving therapy through our outpatient or home or community programs.
+Your personalized plan of care includes education, exercises, therapeutic techniques and other resources to help you live as fully as possible.

 Why Mary Free Bed?

 It’s your right to choose where you receive cancer rehabilitation services.
 Why “Ask for Mary?”